joeri210/Litepicker/README.md

 Date range picker - lightweight, no dependencies

 ## Upgrade
 This release delivers a full migration to TypeScript.
 No new functional features were introduced; the upgrade simply enables seamless consumption of ESM modules across modern web environments.
+Am just sharing it here for whomever might need it as well; without any guarentees and/or warranties.

 ## Features
 * No dependencies